zishaxn/Web-Dev-Projects/README.md

 Projects Here's a list of projects that you can find in this repository:

-Project 1:Simple_Web_Page: A simple landing page done completely using Bootstrap and HTML helped me solidify my understanding of Bootstrap concepts.
+Project 1:Simple_Web_Page: A simple landing page done completely using Bootstrap and HTML.
+This project helped me solidify my understanding of Bootstrap concepts.
+Project 2:Job-Application-form:  This project is a web-based job application form.
+The form allows individuals to apply for a job by providing their personal information and relevant details, I have only used HTML and CSS.

 Contributing 🛂 This repository is created for learning purposes.
 However, if you have any suggestions or improvements for any of the projects, feel free to submit a pull request.